Blog AI Roleplay Training: The Complete Guide (2026)

 If you use Articulate Storyline 360, AI roleplay can be embedded directly into your existing courses — so learners never leave the eLearning environment.
 Scenarios work as standalone links too, or embedded in any web page or LMS.

-What to Look For in an AI Roleplay Platform
+How to Choose an AI Roleplay Platform

 The Bottom Line